 Sterling plated items are commonly confused for being sterling silver, and many antique silver items such as sterling trays are actually plated and not pure.
 Sterling plated items are metal objects such as brass, copper, or nickel that have a thin layer of sterling silver bonded to the surface.
-Silverware is actually silverplatedflatware, more often then not.
+Silverware is actually silverplatedflatware, more often than not.
 Many of these items will have markings to indicate that they’re silver plated, such as ‘EP’ or ‘EPNS’ etched somewhere.
 Some items may also state something such as “silver on copper” to indicate what metal is plated.

 Even though sterling and sterling plated are two very different terms and you should know the difference, both can be worth something.
-Sterling silver tends to be worth much more because of it’s purity, but objects such as silver plated copper can also have value.
-The market prices for copper is raising so it may be worth it to hang on to any copper-based items for scrapping.
+Sterling silver tends to be worth much more because of its purity, but objects such as silver plated copper can also have value.
+The market prices for copper are raising so it may be worth it to hang on to any copper-based items for scrapping.

 If you think your antique sterling may be worth something, contact today to find out.